make-all/tuya-local/README.md

 - **IR inline code**: prefix with `b64:` followed by the base64-encoded IR code
 - **RF inline code**: prefix with `rf:` followed by the base64-encoded RF code

+### UI

+If you would like to expose the learnt commands as buttons in the user interface you might want to take a look at the [Remote buttons](https://github.com/kongo09/remote_buttons) integration, which is compatible with Tuya Local.

 ## Contributing

 Beyond contributing device configs, here are some areas that could benefit from more hands: